Prakhar-Agarwal-byte/RemindMeThere/README.md

 So I created Remind Me There app.
 Now in the app, you can mark a location where you want to be reminded.
 Like you can say remind me to buy groceries when I get to market area or remind me to purchase a book from library when I am near it. :smile:

 This saves both time and money because you can do those things when you are near it and not when you reach home and say Oh no!
 I again forgot to bring groceries from the market.
-Mind me it's really a pain in the neck!
+Mind you it's really a pain in the neck!

 # Technology